emirunlu26/customer_churn_data_analysis/README.md

 * Duplicate Removal: Checking for and removing any redundant records.

-* Handling Missing Values: Identifying and managing NaN values across critical all features.
+* Missing Value Treatment: Identifying and managing NaN values across critical features.

 * Data Type Conversion: Applying type conversion to represent the features better.

+* Outlier Treatment: Identifying and treating outliers accordingly

 ### 3. One-Hot Encoding
-Encoding categorical features so that prediction model can process these features accurately.
+Categorical features are encoded so that prediction model can process these features accurately.

+### 4. Feature Scaling
+Features are scaled by performing standardization.
+This enables scale-sensitive models like K-nearest-neighbor and logistic regression with regularization to perform better.

-### 4. Training Customer Churn Prediction Model
+### 5. Building Customer Churn Prediction Model
-Decision trees are ideal in this scenario as they work well with huge datasets.
-In addition, the algorithm is transparent as one can understand the logic behind the class selection clearly thanks to its condition-based structure.
-I've used GridSearchCV to apply hyperparameter tuning to get the optimal values for the maximum tree depth and criterion.

-### 5. Monitoring Feature Importances
-In the next step, I have sorted the features by their contribution to the classification in descending order.
-This way, I was able to see the features from most important to least important.
+To find the model with the optimal prediction performance, I performed grid search cross validation in which the performance of different models - such as random forest, K-nearest-neighbor and logistic regression - with different hyperparameter settings are validated.
+The model with the highest validation score is then trained on the entire training set and its performance is tested using the test set.
+Lastly, the model is trained on the entire dataset so that the model can utilize additional data to increase its performance.

 ### 6. Evaluating Model Performance
 To evaluate the performance of the model, I have utilized the following structures/metrics: